Proclamation Day: Status as a holiday

 The Proclamation Day public holiday is prescribed in the South Australian Holidays Act, 1910.
-Originally the Act provided that the day was to be observed on the 28th December, except when that day occurred on a Saturday or Sunday, at which times it was to be celebrated on the following Monday.
-On 4 November 1993, the Holidays Act, 1910 was amended by the Holidays (Proclamation Day, Australia Day and Bank Holidays) Amendment Act 1993, changing the date for observance of the day to the day following the Christmas Day holiday.
+Originally the Act provided that the day was to be observed on 28 December, except when that day occurred on a Saturday or Sunday, at which times it was to be celebrated on the following Monday.
+On 4 November 1993, the Holidays Act 1910 was amended by the Holidays (Proclamation Day, Australia Day and Bank Holidays) Amendment Act 1993, changing the date for observance of the day to the day following the Christmas Day holiday, to coincide with Boxing Day as celebrated in other states.
 The change was made primarily as a response to the recommendations of the South Australian Industrial Relations Advisory Council, which had advised that the holiday should be changed to avoid stop/start work patterns, particularly in the retail industry.
 The change was also said to be consistent with national uniformity arrangements in relation to certain public holidays.

 Formal ceremonies involving the most senior current officials and politicians, followed by public celebrations, continue to be held at the still-extant Old Gum Tree at Glenelg North on 28 December, or one day earlier on 27 December in some years.
+However, a small 2015 poll indicated that many South Australians did not know why Proclamation Day was commemorated, and it was not included in the school curriculum.

 Western Australia

 Proclamation Day also refers to 21 October 1890, the day that Western Australia achieved self-government, with its own constitution and self-elected parliament.
 Proclamation Day was originally a public holiday, but its significance was overshadowed by the celebrations of the Eight Hours Day, which were held on the same day, and by 1919 the public holiday had been replaced by Labour Day.

+Western Australia Day is celebrated on the first Monday in June each year to commemorate the founding of the Swan River Colony in 1829.